emilavara/Iris/README.md

 Provides a responsive mobile and tablet view for developing and testing mobile first websites and web applications.
 Iris is written in HTML / CSS / JS and is powered through **Electron.js**.

-##Features
+### Features
+* View projects running on local server and refresh seemingly upon every save.
+* Choose between a smart phone or tablet
+* A variety of mockups in order to display your project the way you want to.
+* Supports Windows & macOS.

+### Installation
-Iris can view projects running on local server and refreshes seemingly upon every save.
+* View projects running on local server and refresh seemingly upon every save.
+* Choose between a smart phone or tablet
+* A variety of mockups in order to display your project the way you want to.